What can I study?

 - No age limit.
 Excellent for school-leavers ‘taking a year out’ or for retired people who want to ‘keep the grey matter active’.

-- is available for most students.
+- Support may be available for students.
 Contact the Finance Officer for more details: Barbara.MacPhail@uhi.ac.uk

 Our BA (Hons) Theological Studies programme focuses on three main themes: biblical studies, theological/historical studies and applied studies.